Yeghen family: Overview, history and name

 The Yeghen family maintained strong ties to the ruling khedival line and noble families of Egypt through marriage.
 Yehya Mansur Yeghen Pasha married Isma'il's eldest daughter, Princess Tawhida.
 He was the mushir of the Egyptian army, minister of education, and was the director-general of agriculture.
-Naila Hanim, another member of Yeghen family, married Sherif Sabri Pasha, brother of Queen Nazli.
+Naila Hanim, another member of the Yeghen family, married Sherif Sabri Pasha, brother of Queen Nazli.
 Additionally, not only did they marry cousins from the khedival line and noble families of Egypt, some married Ottoman princes.
 Mediha Momtaz, a member of the Yeghen family, married Prince Sultanzade Abbas Hilmi of Egypt and Turkey.
-Another two members of the Yeghen family that were sisters, married two Ottoman princes.
+Another two members of the Yeghen family, a pair of sisters, married two Ottoman princes.
 Barkamal Khanum married Şehzade Muhammad ‘Abdu’l-Aziz and Nafia Khanum married Şehzade Muhammad Orhan.